-Equipment with a petroleum-fueled range extender, auxiliary power system, or heating system is not eligible for CORE tired gantry [RTG] cranes, straddle carriers, reach stackers, side picks, and top picks);
+&lt;sup>25 Equipment with a petroleum-fueled range extender, auxiliary power system, or heating system is not eligible for CORE.

-On-road terminal tractors are included in CORE given their similarity to off-road terminal tractors.
+&lt;sup>26 On-road terminal tractors are included in CORE given their similarity to off-road terminal tractors.

-TRUs capable of range extension by drawing power directly from and creating an additional load for an internal combustion engine are not eligible for funding.
+&lt;sup>27 TRUs capable of range extension by drawing power directly from and creating an additional load for an internal combustion engine are not eligible for funding.